Shubh10am/webtoon-backend/README.md

-# User API
+# Webtoons API

 ## Overview

-The User API provides a robust interface for interacting with a webtoon application.
+The Webtoons API provides a robust interface for interacting with a webtoon application.
 It allows users to authenticate, manage webtoon entries, and retrieve webtoon details.
 This API is built using Flask and Flask-Restx, utilizing JWT for secure access.

 ## Table of Contents